IBMStreams/streamsx.cybersecurity.starterApps/GRADUATION_STATUS.md

 ## Status

-- [x] :red_circle: Stable release(s)
+- [x] :white_check_mark: Stable release(s)
   * Status: Releases for Streams 4.2 and later are available
-- [x] :red_circle: Project is properly documented
+- [x] :white_check_mark: Project is properly documented
   * Status: iopages and README.md files
-- [x] :red_circle: Project has samples and instructions to help users get started easily
+- [x] :white_check_mark: Project has samples and instructions to help users get started easily
   * Status: Each sample contains a README
 - [ ] :red_circle: Sufficient testing
   * Status: **TBD**
-- [x] :red_circle: Instructions on how to get started with development and contributing to project
+- [x] :white_check_mark: Instructions on how to get started with development and contributing to project
   * Status:
-- [x] :red_circle: Website that contains information and documentation of the project
+- [x] :white_check_mark: Website that contains information and documentation of the project
   * Status: GitHub iopages contains SPLDoc and links to blogs
 - [ ] :red_circle: Clear release plan
   * Status: **TBD**